By Sarah Breemer Pfennigs

 According to Sherman, there are float architects who design what she and her fellow florists will be assigned to work on.
 She can go online during the year as they get their contracts and view the renderings, although is quick to acknowledge those drawings aren’t necessarily final.

 “By the time we actually arrive, they may have changed it!” she laughed.
 “It’s very, very organized, however.
-We know exactly how many flowers to use and where.
+We know exactly how many flowers to use for the floral arrangement and where.
 It’s pretty specific.”

 This year, Sherman’s husband Jack and her son Drew drove out to join her and got a behind-the-scenes look at the “float barn”, the facility where she and her fellow floral designers work in tandem.
 At over 70,000 square feet, the building is able to house all of the construction – much of it large-scale – as well as engineering and decorating.